hadley/adv-r/dsl.md

 ### Unknown symbols

-Next, we'll leave any other symbols as is.
+If a symbol isn't greek, we want to leave it as is.
 This is trickier because we don't know in advance what symbols will be used, and we can't possibly generate them all.
-So we'll use a little bit of computing on the language to figure it out: we need a fairy simple recursive function to do this.
-It takes an expression.
-If its a name, it converts it to a string.
-If it's a call, it recurses down through its arguments.
+So we'll use a little bit of computing on the language to find out what symbols are present in an expression.
+The `all_names` function takes an expression: if it's a name, it converts it to a string; if it's a call, it recurses down through its arguments.

 ```r
 all_names <- function(x) {